jorgesr-torq-dev/Torq_training/README.md

 Our goal is to help you build and understand powerful automations, whether you're a new Automation Analyst or a seasoned Automation Expert.

 📖 What's Inside?
-This repository is structured to mirror the official Torq training curriculum.
 Each folder contains the solution templates for a specific course exam, designed to be imported directly into your Torq environment.